 If referees are unable to comment on a specific component of your performance in any of the above categories, they should indicate that they have not observed or do not have knowledge of that specific component in their letter.

-Please note that we cannot scan an early letter of reference to your application unless you inform us that you have created a coversheet.
+Note that we cannot upload an early reference document to your profile unless you inform us that you have created a coversheet.

 CaRMS receives select exam results and documentation directly from the source.
 This simplifies the process and guarantees the validity of the document and results.